reclaimingmytime/calendar/README.md

 2. Open `config.php` and change the required variables. `$baseURL` is the part *before* the week number.
 Logically, `$suffixURL` is the part after that number.

 ## Command-line updates
-As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using `git pull` in that directory.
+As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using `git pull origin master` in that directory.

 Note that your configuration file `config.php` will be **kept** in any case, as that file is ignored by git.